-From there, you can move this scale pattern and those diatonic arpeggios to other keys in your practicing.
+From there, move this scale pattern and those diatonic arpeggios to other keys.

 Click to hear guitar techniques scale patterns 35

-Though they are just a reversal of the pattern you just learned, descending arpeggios are one of the most difficult guitar techniques in this lesson to play smoothly.
+Though they’re a reversal of the pattern you just learned, descending arpeggios are difficult to play.

 Picturing the top note of an arpeggio and playing it down from there is tough as it is.

-Then, add in playing them in tempo, with different rhythms, and in different keys, and you’ve got quite the practice room challenge in front of you.
+Then, add tempo, rhythm, and different keys, and you’ve got a practice room challenge in front of you.

-To make this easier on yourself, play through any arpeggio pattern first with no metronome, just to get the shapes visualized on the fretboard.
+To make this easier, play through any arpeggio pattern first with no metronome to visualize the shape on the fretboard.

 Click to hear guitar techniques scale patterns 36

-Moving on, you’re going to combine the first two diatonic arpeggio patterns in the next exercise.
+Moving on, you’re combining the first two diatonic arpeggio patterns in this exercise.

-Make sure to solo with these patterns to help learn them on the fretboard, and apply them to a musical situation.
+Make sure to solo with these patterns to apply them to a musical situation.

-When doing so, start with a one-chord vamp jam track, then move on to more complex chord progressions and full songs from there.
+When doing so, start with a one-chord vamp, then move on to more complex chord progressions and full songs from there.

 Click to hear guitar techniques scale patterns 37

-The last variation of diatonic arpeggios features a descending arpeggio followed by an ascending arpeggio through the C major scale.
+The last variation is a descending arpeggio followed by an ascending arpeggio through the C major scale.

-To work on building endurance in both your picking and fretting hands, play all four arpeggio patterns back to back.
+To work on building endurance, play all four arpeggio patterns back to back.

-This’ll test your memory, build coordination, and challenge your endurance all at the same time.
+This tests your memory, builds coordination, and challenges your endurance all at the same time.

 Click to hear guitar techniques scale patterns 38